John Baptiste Ford: New Albany, Indiana

 Ford moved to New Albany in 1854 and opened a factory to manufacture feed-cutting boxes constructed of wood and iron.
 Needing a reliable source of iron for his box manufacturing business, Ford built his own rolling mill and foundry and eventually produced railroad and commercial iron products.

-Captain Ford & Steamboat Production
+Steamboat production

 By the late 1850s, Ford realized he could not compete with the industrial iron giants located in the iron regions around Pittsburgh, and he converted his factory into a shipyard to produce steamboats.
 Ford produced his own steamboat line and was addressed as "Captain Ford" by many of New Albany's residents.
 During the Civil War, many of Ford's boats were utilized by the Union forces.

 New Albany Glass Works

 Ford's son Emory graduated in July 1864 from Duff's Mercantile College upriver in Pittsburgh.
 Emory marveled at the many glass works in the city, and soon they set up a small glass factory in New Albany known as the New Albany Glass Works.
 The company produced bottles and jars.
 In 1867, the Fords had greatly expanded the factory and began to study the technology to produce plate glass, which until now was imported from Europe.
 In 1870, they had successfully mastered the technology and had the skilled workforce in place to produce the first plate glass in the United States.